think0rcode/machineid/README.md

 - **Operating system installation ID** – the OS's own identifier when available.
   Examples include `/etc/machine-id` on Linux and the `MachineGuid` registry value on Windows.
 This acts as an additional safeguard and fallback.
+- **Operating system name** – included to distinguish IDs when a machine is re-imaged with a different OS.

-The final ID is the SHA-256 hash of the two components concatenated together.
+The final ID is the SHA-256 hash of the string `os:<goos>|bios:<uuid>|inst:<id>`.
 No MAC addresses or other volatile values are used, making the result stable even on modern macOS versions that randomise network interfaces on each reboot.

 ## Usage